stibbons1990/hex/docs/blog/posts/2024-12-03-starting-a-blog-with-mkdocs-material-on-github-pages.md

  - migration
  - mkdocs
  - material
+title: Starting a blog with mkdocs-material on GitHub pages
 ---

-# Starting a blog with mkdocs-material on GitHub pages

 After about a year since
 [starting a blog with Jekyll on GitHub pages](2023-09-21-starting-a-blog-with-jekyll-on-github-pages.md),